Pedro Martín: Journeyman

 On 29 January 2013, Martín was loaned to Segunda División side CD Numancia until the end of the season, and the move was extended for a further year on 12 July.
 On 26 August of the following year, he signed with CD Mirandés of the same league.

 On 30 June 2015, Martín moved to CD Tenerife still in the second tier.
 On 1 February 2016, he joined RC Celta de Vigo, being assigned to the B team who competed in the third division.

 Martín returned to Mirandés on 17 August 2016, now in a one-year loan deal.
-He continued to play in the lower leagues after being released, with Real Murcia, Lleida Esportiu, Gimnàstic de Tarragona and Atlético Sanluqueño CF.
+He continued to play in the lower leagues after being released, with Real Murcia CF, Lleida Esportiu, Gimnàstic de Tarragona and Atlético Sanluqueño CF.

 Odisha

 Martín moved abroad for the first time in July 2022, signing a one-year contract with Indian Super League club Odisha FC.
 He made his debut on 17 August, in a 6–0 away rout of NorthEast United FC in the group stage of the Durand Cup.
 He scored his first goal on 4 September, the only a win over Army Green in the same competition after an assist from Michael Soosairaj.